LW2904/fastify/docs/Reply.md

 <a name="send"></a>
 ### .send(data)
-As the name suggests, `.send()` is the function that sends the payload to the end user.
+Sends the payload to the end user.

 <a name="send-object"></a>
 #### Objects